postsharp/Metalama.Documentation/conceptual/Aspects/Testing/Testing.md

             <xref:run-time-testing>
         </td>
         <td>
         **Run-time tests** are tests that verify the run-time behavior of the aspect.
 With this approach, you apply your aspect to some test target code and to test the _behavior_ of the combination of the aspect and the target code, by executing the transformed code in a unit test and evaluating assertions regarding its run-time behavior.
-For this approach, you can use a conventional Xunit project, or use any other testing framework, because there is nothing specific to Caravela here.
+For this approach, you can use a conventional Xunit project, or use any other testing framework, because there is nothing specific to Metalama here.
         </td>
     </tr>